wp-plugins/appointment-booking-calendar/README.txt

 * Fixing tags in wp directory
 * Two additional calendar themes added
 * Tested and fully compatible with WordPress 3.7.x
+* Language updates to make them compatible with the latest WP versions

 == Upgrade Notice ==

 = 1.0.1 =
  Interface modifications.
+ Language updates to make them compatible with the latest WP versions